Want to Dine Like a Celeb? These Are the A-List Approved Melbourne Restaurants Stars Love

 Jacob Elordi

-Brisbane-born and Melbourne-educated, Euphoria, Saltburn, and Priscilla star Jacob Elordi knows his way around the city’s food scene.
-Keeping it effortlessly cool, he’s been spotted at Florian in Carlton North, sipping coffee and tucking into soft-boiled eggs—proving that simple pleasures reign supreme.
-Around the same time, he blended in with locals over pints at Richmond’s beloved Spread Eagle Hotel.
+Brisbane-born and Melbourne-educated, Euphoria, Saltburn and Priscilla star Jacob Elordi knows his way around Melbourne’s food scene.
+Keeping things effortlessly low-key, he has been spotted at Florian in Carlton North, lingering over coffee and soft-boiled eggs in a way that makes the city’s cafe culture look especially appealing.
+Around the same time, he was seen blending in over pints at Richmond’s favourite, the Spread Eagle Hotel.
+Simple, unfussy and very Melbourne.

 Florian, Carlton North